2-Rail O Scale Primer

 ELECTRICAL AND CONTROL

 The basic DC power pack consists of an AC transformer to reduce the house AC line voltage to the model operating voltage range and a full-wave bridge rectifier connected across the transformer output to convert the AC to DC.
-This DC is unfiltered so a small AC component remains superimposed on the DC wave form which should be a straight line in pure DC.
-To reduce this AC component, capacitors are connected across the power pack output to smooth out the DC.
+This DC is unfiltered so a small AC component remains superimposed on the DC wave form.
+To reduce this AC component, capacitors can be connected across the power pack output to smooth out the DC.
 The higher the capacitance, the greater the filtering and the smoother the DC.
 More expensive power packs add extras such as pulse power, throttle response, braking and other features for more realistic control and operation.
 Those in tinplate and hi-rail can make DC power packs using their current AC transformers and adding rectifiers on the outputs.
 Consult the electrical references listed in the appendix on how to do this.

 Basic control with standard DC power is straightforward, consisting of a rheostat to adjust voltage to control speed and a switch to change polarity to the rails to control direction of travel.
 For a small layout this is the simplest concept, where there are a few insulated track block sections where power to each block can be turned on or off.
 This scheme can also be applied to larger layouts where there are many blocks, but in this case each block has its own rheostat and direction switch and is known as cab control.
 Here trains proceed from block to block with each block perhaps controlled by an independent operator.
 Many large club layouts use this type of control.